Will Hunt: Career

 One of the first prominent bands Hunt joined was Stuck Mojo, which he was briefly with in his mid-20s.
 Hunt then co-founded the band Skrape.
 They originally formed under the name "Jojo" in 1997, by members of the Orlando heavy music scene.
 Skrape released two major label albums in the early 2000s, New Killer America and Up the Dose.
 In 2004, Skrape was dropped from RCA Records, and disbanded shortly afterward.

 Hunt helped form Dark New Day in 2004.
 Their debut album Twelve Year Silence, was released in 2005.
 They recorded their second album, Hail Mary in 2008, although due to band members' involvement with other projects, the album was not released until 2013.
 The group is currently inactive, with no known plans of returning.

 Hunt has been involved with several bands on a temporary basis as a recording or live member.
-During 2007, Hunt recorded with Bloodsimple and Static-X. In 2008, Hunt filled in for Tommy Lee in Mötley Crüe for several dates when Lee suffered from tendinitis.
+During 2007, Hunt recorded with Bloodsimple.
+In 2008, Hunt filled in for Tommy Lee in Mötley Crüe for several dates when Lee suffered from tendinitis.
 Hunt joined Tommy Lee's rap metal side-project Methods of Mayhem as the drummer for their 2010 A Public Disservice Announcement album.
 Though he was set to appear with the band on tour promoting the album, he was replaced with Sevendust drummer Morgan Rose.